garnerm91/SCPI-Spectral-Sensor/README.md

 SYS XX -sets the last byte of the MAC address/SN based on the bit value of the byte(in ASCII) you send it.
 Don't change this often.
 Should be a setup-only task.

+## Troubleshooting
+The serial port via USB will print the IP Address at init.
+It will also print if it can't find one of the spectral sensors.
+The serial is running at 9600 Baud.
+The serial port does not respond to commands.
+The socket server is on port 5024.

 ![PCB](IMG20250424062745.jpg)